Martinhdeez/project-manager/README.md

--This is projects repository in which it can create projects with a cover an some parameters(title, description...).
+-This is a repository of projects in which it can create projects with a cover an some parameters(title, description...).

 -Futhermore in which project it can create tasks with some paremters(tags, descriptions, dates, notes...) too.